In each chapter, count the number of all characters; # call this the "length" of the chapter. # Also count the number of periods. chars_periods_huck_finn = Table().with_columns([ 'Huck Finn Chapter Length', [len(s) for s in huck_finn_chapters], 'Number of Periods', np.char.count(huck_finn_chapters,

 ...
 (37 rows omitted)

 You can see that the chapters of Little Women are in general longer than those of Huckleberry Finn.
 Let us see if these two simple variables – the length and number of periods in each chapter – can tell us anything more about the two books.
-One way for us to do this is to plot both sets of data on the same axes.
+One way to do this is to plot both sets of data on the same axes.

 In the plot below, there is a dot for each chapter in each book.
 Blue dots correspond to Huckleberry Finn and gold dots to Little Women.
 The horizontal axis represents the number of periods and the vertical axis represents the number of characters.